 South Shore 2 Wastewater System Rehabilitation

-Approximately 4,000 linear feet of sewer pipe lining, the rehabilitation of over 80 sewer manholes, nearly 40 sewer lateral connections, nearly 900 linear feet of sewer lateral lining, the correction of 4 stormwater cross connections, and the replacement of 13 manhole covers.
-(Project as a result of the I/I Reduction Program Study)
+This project is a result of the Infilitration and Inflow Reduction Program Study conducted a few years ago.
+It includes 4,000 linear feet of sewer pipe lining, the rehabilitation of over 80 sewer manholes, nearly 40 sewer lateral connections, nearly 900 linear feet of sewer lateral lining, the correction of 4 stormwater cross connections, and the replacement of 13 manhole covers.

-Because the majority of the City of Lake Oswego’s wastewater enters the City of Portland’s Tryon Creek Wastewater Treatment Plant, Lake Oswego is required to meet Compliance Conditions and Schedules in the City of Portland Bureau of Environmental Services’ National Pollutant Discharge Elimination System Waste Discharge Permit (NPDES).
+Because the majority of the City’s wastewater enters the City of Portland’s Tryon Creek Wastewater Treatment Plant, Lake Oswego is required to meet Compliance Conditions and Schedules in the City of Portland Bureau of Environmental Services’ National Pollutant Discharge Elimination System Waste Discharge Permit (NPDES).
 The goals of this program are to decrease the wastewater flow volume from the Lake Oswego system and to limit wastewater overflows during any rain event.

 The City of Lake Oswego completed an update to its Wastewater Collection System Master Plan (Plan) in March 2013 that identified historically high wet-weather peak wastewater flows attributed to excessive inflow and infiltration (I/I) in several basins.
 The Plan identified approximately $20 million of infrastructure work focused on reducing I/I. The City also recently partnered with BES on the Tryon Creek wastewater treatment plan facility update.
 Both parties are interested in finding ways to reduce flows to the plant and are evaluating I/I reduction goals.